catdad/video-tools/README.md

 Now you can execute all the commands for this tool, from anywhere, by typing `vid`.

-This project will fetch a copy of `ffmpeg` for you.
-Right now, it will only do so on Windows and Mac.
-If you need Linux, you can install it yourself, or submit a PR.
+This project uses `ffmpeg` and `ffprobe` to deliver its functionality.
+It will fetch a copy of the necessary binaries at install time.

 ## Usage